 Dr Peta White Peta is interested in the following research areas: Teacher education with a focus in environmental education or education for sustainability and science education (primary and secondary), critical pedagogy, action orientated methodologies (specifically self-study), positive learning environments (classroom management), student engagement, assessment and evaluation, contemporary qualitative research methodology, and activism in the academy.

 Dr Wanty Widjaja Wanty has been involved in research projects on mathematical modelling in Singapore and Indonesia.
 She led the Design research taskforce to examine the implementations of Realistic Mathematics Ed in Indonesian classrooms from 2008-2010.
 Currently she is one of CIs on a project to examine critical factors in implementing Japanese Lesson Study in 3 Australian schools.

 Dr Jun Li Jun’s research interests include students’ understanding of mathematics, especially in the field of statistics and probability.
 She is also interested in some other topics, such as curriculum study, teacher training, using technology in classrooms, and cultures’ influence on mathematics education.
 Jun has study and work experiences in universities of Mainland China, Singapore, Australia, Taiwan and Macau.

-Dr Lihua Xu In the past ten years, Lihua’s research activity has been focused upon video-based classroom research and cross-cultural studies.
-She was involved in a number of ARC projects that investigated curriculum and instructional practices in both science and mathematics from East Asian and Western countries.
-Her current research work examines high quality science practical work internationally.
-She is also working with local primary schools to support teachers’ professional growth in science teaching.
+Lihua’s research activity has been focused upon video-based classroom research and cross-cultural comparative studies.
+She was involved in a number of ARC projects that investigated curriculum and instructional practices in both science and mathematics classrooms from East Asian and Western countries.
+Her current research work explore innovative ways to improve teacher education and teacher professional learning in schools.